-Kansans’ access to hospitals and quality health care services determines whether they can remain in the communities they call home and whether their children can return to raise families of their own.
+Access to hospitals and quality health care services is a deciding factor in whether Kansans can remain in the communities they call home and whether their children can return to raise families of their own.
 To ensure Kansas towns survive and flourish, the unique health care needs of rural Americans must be addressed.
-I have had the privilege of visiting each of the 128 community hospitals in Kansas to learn firsthand the vital role each hospital plays in caring for the residents of its communities.
-As a member of the Senate Appropriations Health Subcommittee, it is useful for me to visit these hospitals and other health facilities to learn more about how providers utilize resources to care for patients, many of whom are spread across large areas of our state.
+I have had the privilege of visiting each of the 123 community hospitals in Kansas to learn firsthand the role each facility plays in ensuring care for the residents of its communities.
+As a member of the Senate Appropriations Health Subcommittee and the Senate Health, Education, Labor and Pensions Committee, it is useful for me to visit these hospitals and other health facilities to learn more about how providers utilize resources to care for patients, many of whom are spread across large areas of our state.

 In order to improve patient care, diagnosis and treatment, it is essential that we remain committed to advancing medical research.
-This research is essential to saving and improving lives, growing our economy, and maintaining America’s role as a global leader in medical innovation.
+This research is essential to saving and improving lives, growing our economy and maintaining America’s role as a global leader in medical innovation.
 Our nation has long recognized the importance of advancing medical research, and given the vast amount of progress made over the last century — as well as the great potential current research holds — it is important that we continue our commitment to advancing cures and treatments for disease.
-Click here to learn more about my efforts in support of medical research.

 I am a member of the following health care caucuses: